A de Finetti theorem for quantum causal structures: On the definition of extendibility

 The definition of process extendibility, Eq.~\eqref{pmextendibility}, is rather strong: we ask that we recover the same $W^{(n)}$ from $W^{(n+1)}$ for every CPTP map $\widebar{M}^{\,n+1}$ (in particular, together with symmetry, this implies no signalling across different trials).
-This is a strictly stronger condition than state extendibility, for which we only ask to recover $W^{(n)}$ for $\widebar{M}^{\,n+1} = \id/d^O$.
-As we have seen, state extendibility is sufficient to prove our main result, Theorem \ref{maintheorem}, but we can as if other definitions work too.
+This is a strictly stronger condition than state extendibility, for which we only ask to recover $W^{(n)}$ for $\widebar{M}^{\,n+1} = \id/d^O$---we show this with an explicit example in Sec.~\ref{statevsprocess}.
+As we have seen, state extendibility is sufficient to prove our main result, Theorem \ref{maintheorem}, but we can ask whether other definitions work too.
 We look at two meaningful options, one turning out to be too weak, while the second still being sufficient to prove the de Finetti theorem for processes.